Karissa Waterworth | Agent of Change

 What I Do:

 I translate ambiguity into working systems.
-From early prototypes to production-ready platforms, I’ve led the design, engineering, and delivery of modular, scalable software—owning architecture, product direction, and execution end to end.
-My work spans SaaS product development, cloud infrastructure, and applied AI research, where I’ve built systems that evolve through iteration, support multiple stakeholders, and remain coherent as complexity grows.
-Whether developing extensible data models, deploying reliable cloud environments, or integrating neuro-symbolic approaches within semantic search, I focus on creating systems that can adapt, scale, and continue to perform as requirements, users, and contexts change.
+From early prototypes to production-ready platforms, I’ve led the design, engineering, and delivery of modular, scalable software, owning architecture, product direction, and implementation.
+My work spans SaaS product development, web development, and applied AI research, where I’ve built systems that evolve through iteration, support multiple stakeholders, and remain coherent as complexity grows.
+Whether developing adaptable data models, deploying reliable cloud environments, or integrating neuro-symbolic approaches within semantic search, I focus on creating systems that can adapt and scale as requirements, users, and contexts change.

 How I Operate: